Varg Vikernes: Personal life

 Vikernes and his French wife, Marie Cachet, have a son together who was born in 2007.
 The couple married the same year.
-His wife has been diagnosed with high-functioning autism (HFA), and Vikernes claims to have HFA as well though he has not been professionally diagnosed.
 In a 2008 interview, he said he and his wife were expecting a second child together (her second and his third).
 After his release from prison, he settled with his family on a small farm in Bø before they moved to Salon-la-Tour in France.
-In 2017, he said that he had six children and wanted more.
-In March 2021, his wife gave birth to a daughter, marking their seventh child together.

-Vikernes is a teetotaler, having never consumed alcohol or other recreational drugs.
-He also tries to avoid pharmaceutical drugs, stating, "The only drug use I condone, so to speak, is the medical use of prescription drugs, when it is absolutely necessary (and it rarely is absolutely necessary)."

-After his release from prison, he changed his legal name to Louis Cachet in order to avoid difficulties with the public, but still uses the Varg Vikernes name in his daily life.
+Vikernes changed his legal name to Louis Cachet, still using the name Varg Vikernes in daily life and as a musician and writer.

-Vikernes claims he is a distant relative of Norwegian Nazi collaborator Vidkun Quisling through his great-great-grandmother.

 Lords of Chaos

-The 1998 book Lords of Chaos (Feral House) covers the early Norwegian black metal scene.
+The 1998 book Lords of Chaos covers the early Norwegian black metal scene.
 Michael Moynihan, one of the book's authors, was sympathetic with Vikernes and his extremist politics.
-Moynihan disputed that he is a Nazi or white supremacist.
-In the 2018 film adaptation, he was played by Emory Cohen, which Vikernes criticized for factual inaccuracies and casting a "fat Jewish actor" in his role.
+Moynihan disputed being a Nazi or white supremacist.
+In the 2018 film adaptation, Vikernes was played by Emory Cohen, which he criticized for factual inaccuracies and casting a "fat Jewish actor" in his role.